huntdatacenter/docs/docs/working-in-your-lab/transfer-tools/sshfs.md

 1.2 Allow developer in `System Preferences` -> `Security & Privacy` -> `General`

+1.3 Install sshfs:

+   Download latest version of sshfs from [here](https://github.com/osxfuse/sshfs/releases), open and install it

+1.4 Reboot your machine before continuing.

    ::: warning Request access

    If you do not see a section to enable develper in your `System Preferences` -> `Security & Privacy` -> `General`, you will need to contact your organiational IT support and request access to this section (NTNU Hjelp for NTNU managed Macbooks).

-1.3 Install sshfs:

-   Download latest version of sshfs from [here](https://github.com/osxfuse/sshfs/releases), open and install it

-4. Reboot your machine before continuing.

 :::